jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     def raise_exception():
         raise Exception

-  and the terminal shows a passing test
+  and the terminal shows passing tests

-* I can use the `unittest.TestCase.assertRaisesRegex`_ :ref:`method<functions>` to be more specific when catching Exceptions_, it checks that the code in its context raises the `Exception <https://docs.python.org/3/library/exceptions.html>`_ it is given, with the message it is given, it uses `Regular Expressions`_ for the message
+* I can use the `unittest.TestCase.assertRaisesRegex`_ :ref:`method<functions>` to be more specific in tests, it checks that the code in its context raises the `Exception <https://docs.python.org/3/library/exceptions.html>`_ it is given, with the message it is given, it uses `Regular Expressions`_ for this

   .. code-block:: python